 Curt Connors appears in Spider-Man 2, and Spider-Man 3, portrayed in each movie by Dylan Baker.
 He does not appear in the first film, Spider-Man, but is mentioned by name.

 He appears as Peter Parker's physics professor at Columbia University in New York, and is good friends with Otto Octavius.
-In the third film, he analyzes the alien symbiote that Peter finds, and warns him not to let it touch him.
+In the third film, he analyses the alien symbiote that Peter finds, and warns him not to let it touch him.

 The Lizard appears as the main antagonist in the reboot, portrayed by Welsh actor Rhys Ifans.
 This version of the character is an Oscorp researcher and a former colleague of Richard Parker, Peter's father.
 He strikes up a friendship with Peter, and using the later Richard's notes, the two are able to make a breakthrough on a regenerative formula Connors had been working on.
 However, Connors is fired after he refuses to rush into human trials for the serum.
 Injecting himself with the formula, Connors mutates into the Lizard, and begins causing havoc throughout New York.

 Connors flees to the sewers and begins to lose his sanity, becoming obsessed with his new powers.
 After a battle with Spider-Man, the Lizard uncovers his true identity and attacks him at school, but is fought off.
 Later, the Lizard attempts to create a chemical cloud that will turn all of New York into lizard-like creatures, and kills George Stacy in the process.
 However, Peter and George's daughter, Gwen, are able to make an antidote cloud, which they disperse throughout the city to thwart the Lizard's plot.
 The Lizard himself is subjected to the antidote, and returns to his human form.
 With his sanity restored, Connors willingly surrenders to the police, and is taken away.
 In the end credits, Connors is seen in a psychiatric hospital, where he is visited by Gustav Fiers.
 Fiers asks if Connors told Peter the truth about his father, and Connors tells him he didn't.
+Connors is mentioned in the sequel but isn't seen.

 - Lizard appears in the Questprobe Spider-Man (1984) game.